lindegroup/autopkgr/README.md

     ![Notifications](doc-images/config_tab4.png)

-1. Configure email, Slack, or HipChat notifications as desired.
+1. Configure email, Slack, Teams, Google Chat, or HipChat notifications as desired.

 That's it!
 AutoPkgr will now check for the latest app updates you specified, and when an update is available you'll receive a notification.